intel/intel-extension-for-tensorflow/v1.2.0/_sources/examples/quick_example.md.txt

 ## Installation

-* If you are using a heterogeneous machine which contains the Intel GPU, please refer to [Intel GPU Software Installation](../docs/install/install_for_gpu.md)
+* If you are using a heterogeneous machine that contains the Intel GPU, please refer to [Intel GPU Software Installation](../docs/install/install_for_gpu.md)

 * Otherwise, please refer to [Intel CPU Software Installation](../docs/install/experimental/install_for_cpu.md)

 ## Code

-Use Tensorflow to compute graph: Conv -> ReLU activation -> Bias
+Use TensorFlow to compute graph: Conv -> ReLU activation -> Bias

 ### quick_example.py
 ```python